How Hearing Aids Can Help You

 The microphone picks up sound and carries it into the hearing aid.
 The amplifier makes the sound louder and clearer.
 The receiver sends this stronger sound into the ear canal.
 The stronger sound travels the rest of the way into the ear to the brain.

 Advances in technology have made today’s hearing aids better than ever.
+To make certain you have the hearing aids best suited to your needs, request an evaluation by a person licensed in audiology.
 But your hearing still won’t be perfect.
 You may not hear all sounds.
 And you won’t hear only the things you want to.
 In noisy places you may still have trouble hearing speech clearly.
 Even so, you can learn techniques for better listening.
 Along with hearing aids, these techniques will help you understand what’s happening around you much better.